AdityaPalakurty/Door-Unlock-System/README.md

 ## Conclusion 🏁

 The Door Unlock System (Knock to Unlock) is a modern and secure alternative to traditional keys and electronic access cards.
 Its user-friendly design, customizable patterns, and high level of security make it a valuable addition to residential, commercial, and hospitality environments.
 By adopting this innovative technology, users can enjoy the convenience of keyless entry while enhancing security.

+**Note:**
+We here by declare that, this is a Practice work in the name of the project title “Door Unlock System by Knocking (Knock to Unlock)” by taking reference(s) from the open literature from the internet sources.
+This is not an Invention, and we will not claim any credit for it.
+We give all the credits to the original maker/inventors/developers/proposers.